-On the other hand, the chance that someone will say something stupid doubles.
+On the other hand, the chance that someone will say something stupid when pitching doubles.

 1. Do A Run-Through